makrai/notes/gupta2111-multiling-multilabel-emo-virtual.md

 # 1 Intro

-* emotion categories are highly correlated and subjective (Plutchik, 1980).
-In
+* emotion categories are highly correlated and subjective (Plutchik, 1980)
 * different languages and culture for understanding the emotions accurately
-  * Imbalance in availability of the data across languages further creates
+  * Imbalance in availability of the data across languages
 * we
   * questions
-    * Can unlabelled data from other languages improve recognition performance of
+    * Can unlabelled data from other languages improve recognition performance
     * Efficacy of VAT for multilingual and multilabel setup
   * semi-supervised learning in a multilingual and multilabel emotion classif
   * semi-supervised Virtual Adversarial Training (VAT, Miyato+ 2018) for